SELECT

 INNER JOIN locations ON departments.location_id = locations.location_id;

-You can join more than two tables using INNER JOIN.
 This query retrieves the employee name, their department, and the location of the department.

 SELECT column_names